kalleeh/gurum-platform/README.md

 ```

 ### Adjust the Auto Scaling parameters for ECS hosts and services

+*Note: This only applies if you are not deploying using ECS Fargate*

 The Auto Scaling group scaling policy provided by default launches and maintains a cluster of 4 ECS hosts distributed across two Availability Zones (min: 4, max: 4, desired: 4).